bhavikmk/carOS/README.md

 ## Description

-My customised implementation of autonomous car using Robot Operating System (ROS)
+My customised implementation of autonomous car using Robot Operating System (ROS).
+Also applicable for autonomous trucking system.

 > **Levels of autonomy:**